VCityTeam/UD-SV/Tools/ToolGeoTriples.md

 ```
 docker run --name geotriples1 -v $(pwd)/.:/inout gioargyr/krra-geotriples:tool
 ```

-### Docker Usage
 Once the container is running use the following commands to enter a shell inside the docker container
 ```
 docker exec -it geotriples1 /bin/bash
 ```

+### CLI Usage
-From here use the geotriples script to execute commands
+From the geotriples folder use the following command to use the CLI interface
 ```
+cd bin
 ./geotriples-cmd [mode] [options] <source>|[mapping]
 ```